 Is it Time to Dump Your Website for Social Media?

 Considering the time and expense required to maintain a website and develop content, it’s not an unreasonable question.

 The only absolute in digital marketing is change.
-I wrote about the topic of websites vs. social media a year ago and while I continue to believe most businesses still need a website, I now believe there are some cases where this is starting to make sense.
-In fact, I recently read a blog post titled “Is This the End of Websites as We Know Them?” that pointed to a number of
+I’ve written about the topic of websites vs social media before.
+Initially, I completely rejected the idea.
+And while I continue to believe most businesses still need a website, there are cases where this is starting to make sense.

-I know, I know . . . you are not a celebrity.
+I know, I know . . . you’re not a celebrity.
 And you very much depend on your website.
 So, why is “website vs social media” even a discussion?

 Advantages of a Social Media Only Presence: